- Discuss the story of Little Red Riding Hood

 - Compare and contrast the two stories with a T-chart

-- Fairy Tale Comparison T-Chart (PDF)
+- Make a class set of the Fairy Tale Comparison T-Chart printable.

 Step 2: Display Red Riding Hood by James Marshall.
 Ask how many students know the story of Little Red Riding Hood.
 If you have time to read the story, read it, but if not, take a quick picture walk through the story.
 Flip through the pages and have the students tell you the story in their own words.